Leyton Orient F.C.: Non-League and promotion back to League One (2017–)

-After a poor start to the season, manager Steve Davis, appointed at the start of the National League campaign, was sacked on 14 November 2017, and was replaced by Justin Edinburgh.
+After a poor start to the season, manager Steve Davis, appointed at the start of the National League campaign, was dismissed on 14 November 2017, and was replaced by Justin Edinburgh.
 Under Edinburgh the club fared better, and spent much of the 2018–19 season competing for promotion from the National League.
 On 27 April 2019, following a 0–0 draw with Braintree Town, Orient secured promotion to League Two as champions of the National League after two years in non-League.
 The club also reached the final of the FA Trophy, but were defeated by AFC Fylde.

 On 3 June 2019, manager Justin Edinburgh was admitted to hospital following a cardiac arrest.
 He died five days later, aged 49.
 His assistant Ross Embleton was appointed as interim manager for the new season.
-Embleton was replaced by Carl Fletcher in October 2019 but Fletcher was sacked the following month after just five games in charge without gaining a win, Embleton was reinstated as interim boss.
+Embleton was replaced by Carl Fletcher in October 2019 but Fletcher was dismissed the following month after just five games in charge without a win.
+Embleton was reinstated as interim manager.
 Embleton was appointed permanently in January 2020 on a 12-month rolling contract.
 Orient's first season back in League Two produced a 17th-place finish, with the final table ultimately being determined on a weighted points per game basis because of football's suspension due to the COVID-19 pandemic.
 During this time, the club furloughed all players and staff to reduce the financial burden on the club due to the pandemic.
 The following season, the club finished in 11th place in League Two.
-Ross Embleton was sacked in February 2021 and was replaced by Jobi McAnuff until the end of the season.
+Embleton was dismissed in February 2021 and was replaced by Jobi McAnuff until the end of the season.

 In May 2021 Kenny Jackett was named as the new manager.
-Jackett was sacked in February 2022 after a bad run of form which left the club only 3 points above the League Two relegation zone and was replaced by Richie Wellens who kept Orient up and secured a comfortable 13th-placed finish.
+Jackett was dismissed in February 2022 after a poor run of form which left the club only 3 points above the League Two relegation zone, He was replaced by Richie Wellens who kept Orient up and secured a comfortable 13th-placed finish.
 A strong 2022–23 season saw the club promoted back to League One on 18 April 2023, after eight years away from the level, securing their promotion with four games remaining despite a 2–0 defeat to Gillingham.
 Orient took the League Two title four days later with a 2–0 home victory over Crewe Alexandra.
-In the 2023-24 season, Orient cemented their place in League One for a following season, finishing 11th.
-In the 2024-25 season Orient finished sixth and qualified for the playoffs.
-After beating Stockport on penalties in the semifinals, Orient lost the final 1-0 to Charlton.
+In the 2023–24 season, Orient cemented their place in League One for a following season, finishing 11th.
+In the 2024–25 season Orient finished sixth and qualified for the playoffs.
+After beating Stockport on penalties in the semifinals, Orient lost the final 1–0 to Charlton.